Will-Helliwell/bank_tech_test/README.md

-# Bank Tech Test - Will's Readme
+# Bank Tech Test
+---
+# Will's Readme

 ## Usage

+### Setup

-- Clone this repo and cd into it `(git clone "https://github.com/Will-Helliwell/bank_tech_test" && cd bank_tech_test)`
+- `(git clone "https://github.com/Will-Helliwell/bank_tech_test" && cd bank_tech_test)` - Clone this repo and cd into it
-- Install dependencies `bundle install`
+- `bundle install` - Install dependencies

+### Creating and Using an Account

-The program can then be run in any REPL.
+The program can be run in any REPL.

 E.g. if using IRB:
-- Open IRB and load the files - `irb -r './lib/account.rb'`
+- `irb -r './lib/account.rb'` - Open IRB and load the files
-- Create your bank account `your_account_name = Account.new`
+- `your_account_name = Account.new` - Create your bank account

-Public methods that can be called on your account:
+#### Public methods available
 - `your_account_name.deposit(amount: 10)`
   - Adds the amount (in this case 10) to your bank balance and displays a confirmation message if successful
   - Adds the deposit to your transaction record
   - Raises an error if a non-integer is given as argument
-  - Optional arguments (only used for testing) = date and transaction
+  - Optional arguments available (only used for testing): date and transaction.

-- `your_account_name.withdraw(integer)`
+- `your_account_name.withdraw(10)`
+  - Subtracts the amount (in this case 10) from your bank balance and displays a confirmation message if successful
+  - Adds the withdrawal to your transaction record
+  - Raises an error if a non-integer is given as argument
+  - Raises an error if the withdrawal takes the balance below the MINIMUM_BALANCE (set at zero for now)
+  - Optional arguments available (only used for testing): date and transaction.

 - `your_account_name.print_balance`
+  - Prints the current account balance

 - `your_account_name.print_statement`
+  - Prints a table in the console.
+Each represents a single transaction, and columns show the date it was made, debit amount, credit amount and resulting account balance.

 ## Spec Interpretation

 ### Application Type

 - Minimal user interface required - no front-end or even input via STDin.
 User can interact with their account using set commands directly in a REPL.
-- No persistence - on running the program, a 'fresh' account with zero balance is generated
+- No persistence - all data regarding existing accounts is wiped once the REPL session is terminated.
-- No stated requirement for multiple users or security
+- No stated requirement for security
-- No stated requirement for an overdraft - assume balance cannot go below zero
+- No stated requirement for an overdraft - assume for now that balance cannot go below zero

 **Interpretation** - my natural instinct here would have been to create a program with an account class, where new users can create their own instance of a bank account with a security layer (at least account number and encrypted password).
-The account history and balance could then be persisted in a database.
+The account history and balance could then be persisted in a database, allowing the user to log back into their account.

 However, the requirements seem deliberately minimal.
-Only the basic functionality for a single account is required at this stage.
+Only the basic functionality for the account class is required at this stage.
 I have drawn up the below user stories to reflect this.

 **Class Structure** - initial plan
 - Class = Account